deathworlders/online/content/books/deathworlders/chapter-03-eventful-month.md

 *"♪...a good time to stay in and cuddle, but put me in summer and I'll be a...♫* ***HNNGH!!"***

 With one last effort, he heaved the log on top of the stack.
-He watched it rattle into place, patted some snow out of his beard.
-He stood silently enjoying the simple pleasure of his own labors, then suddenly thrust his hands triumphantly into the air.
+He watched it rattle into place, patted some snow out of his beard, and stood silently enjoying the simple pleasure of his own successful efforts.

+Then, suddenly, he thrust his hands triumphantly into the air.

 **"Happy snowman!!!"**